EuPathDB/vagrant-workflow-software/README.md

 `${BASE_DIR}/sysadmin` you might as well `vagrant destroy` and start over.

-Invocations of `vagrant provision` after the initial setup will always invoke the `workpuppet` script.
+Invocations of `vagrant provision` after the initial setup will invoke the `workpuppet` script.
 This script manages the YUM repo updates and runs the `puppet apply`.
+You can skip this step by passing Ansible `--skip-tags` via the `ANSIBLE_ARGS` environment variable.

+    ANSIBLE_ARGS="--skip-tags=workpuppet" vagrant provision el7

 The git repo of Puppet manifests is checked out to the guest `/vagrant/scratch` mount point and symlinked in to the